 Aon to buy Willis for nearly $30 bln in insurance mega-deal

+Analysts said at the time that an Aon-Willis deal might have trouble clearing anti-trust hurdles.
+The deal terms state Aon will be obligated to pay a fee of $1 billion to Willis if the deal were to fall through.
+Marsh last April sealed its own purchase of British rival Jardine Lloyd Thompson for $5.7 billion, cementing its position as the biggest global player.

-Willis shareholders will receive 1.08 Aon shares, or about $232 per share as of Aon's Friday close, representing a total equity value of $29.86 billion.
+Under the deal, Willis shareholders would receive 1.08 Aon shares, or about $232 per share as of Aon's Friday close, representing a total equity value of $29.86 billion.
 The offer is at a premium of 16% to Willis's closing price on Friday.
-Shares in Aon were down 2.7%, while Willis' shares rose just 1.42% in premarket trade.
+Shares in Aon were down 2.7%, while Willis' shares rose just 1.42% in trading before the bell in a New York market that was set to fall heavily across the board due to Monday's collapse in oil prices.

+"Aon generally has a successful acquisition history but given the timing it is not certain how investors will react to the acquisition in the short-term," said Paul Newsome, managing director at brokerage Piper Sandler.
+When the deal closes, existing Aon shareholders will own about 63% and existing Willis investors will own about 37% of the combined company on a fully diluted basis.

 Aon will maintain its headquarters in London and the combined firm will be led by Aon Chief Executive Officer Greg Case Greg Case and Aon Chief Financial Officer Christa Davies.
 Aon's financial advisor for the deal is Credit Suisse Securities, while Willis was advised by Goldman Sachs.